 If you have not purchased any books to pursue your hobby, they are not your hobbies.
 They are what you want your friends to see you as.

-So once you have your honest list of hobbies, sort the hobbies in decreasing order of your liking, and the niche of your blog is the one right at the top of your list.
+So once you have your honest list of hobbies, sort the hobbies in decreasing order of your liking, and your blog’s niche is the one right at the top of your list.

 Is Niche Popular?